How To Get To Cuba As An American Citizen

 Upon arrival you will go through various security checkpoints and it will take awhile to exit.
-You will have the option of getting your passport stamped.
-I did, my brother did not.
-Neither of us got questioned upon arrival back in the United States.
 If you have a checked bag, prepare to kill yourself.
 You will wait no less than 90 minutes for the bags to come out of the carousel.
 (This has greatly improved over the years but sometimes you might get caught slippin’.)

 Transportation to Havana

 Assuming you’re flying into Havana, you can take a taxi to Habana Centro or Habana Vieja.
 Again, don’t let them charge you more than 25 CUC for the entire car.
 They should drop you directly at your casa door.
 Remember, in general, try to negotiate for everything, even if things seems like there’s a set price (unless there really is a set price).

 Where To Stay In Havana

 This all depends on what kind of traveler you are.
 You can stay in a “nice” (quotations because nice just means better than the rest, but compared to an American standard of living, just understand everything is ratchet as hell) hotel that has internet (you still have to pay for it) in the lobby such as Iberostar.
 However, it’s better for Cuban citizens and as Americans to stay in a “casa particular”.
 You can search on Trip Advisor, Google, or Airbnb for places to stay.

 There are 3 different sections you can stay in: Habana Vieja, Habana Centro, or Vedado.